RobKenis/reinvent-2019-blog/source/_posts/building-with-quantum-ledger-database.md

 ## QLDB and Java
 The [Java Driver API](https://github.com/awslabs/amazon-qldb-driver-java) is open-source on GitHub.
 It does all the cool stuff like session pooling, transaction commit handling and automatic retries for recoverable errors. *The NodeJS and Python drivers are also availble, but why would you even bother?*

+## Verification
+QLDB generates a sha256 for each document.
+Use the API of QLDB to verify the documents that exist in the journal.
+With this, you can make sure that a document has not been altered.
+So when someone with the wrong data, who claims that they have the right data, you can ask them to prove that their data is right.
+And they will fail.

+## QLDB Streaming **NEW**
+Ingest QLDB streams into Kinesis, process it directly with Lambda.
+Comparable to DynamoDB streams.

 ### Useful resources
 - [PartiQL](https://aws.amazon.com/blogs/opensource/announcing-partiql-one-query-language-for-all-your-data/)
 - [Amazon Ion](http://amzn.github.io/ion-docs/)